YashMuthanna/first-jango-project/README.md

-# first-jango-project / Basic Blog website
+# first-Django-project / Basic Blog website
 Just to try out simple Django features and get a hang of it

 To run: python manage.py runserver (if on mac python3 manage.py runserver)